ChunxuGuo/High-Level-Synthesis-Flow-on-Zynq-using-Vitis-HLS/Lab1.md

     <p align = "center">
     <i>The ip folder content</i>
     </p>
-8. Close Vivado HLS by selecting **File > Exit**.
+8. Close Vitis HLS by selecting **File > Exit**.

 ## Conclusion
-In this lab, you completed the major steps of the high-level synthesis design flow using Vivado HLS.
+In this lab, you completed the major steps of the high-level synthesis design flow using Vitis HLS.
 You created a project, adding source files, synthesized the design, simulated the design, and implemented the design.
 You also learned how to use the Analysis capability to understand the scheduling and binding.

 ## Answers
 **Answers for question 1:**